cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 Pointers will allow us to change the values of variables that we do not have direct access to.
 We will see examples of this later.

-You might be wondering: `p` is also a variable, right?
-So does it also have an address?
+As you can see, `p` is also a variable, it also has an address:
-The answer is yes! `p` is a variable, it needs to store its value (the address of `a`) somewhere in memory, so it necessarily has its own address, which you can get with `&p`.
+`p` needs to store its value (the address of `a`) somewhere in memory, so it necessarily has its own address, which you can get with `&p`.

-So what type of variable do you need to use if you want to store *the address* of `p`?
+So what type of variable do you need to use if you want to store *the address* of `p` (in variable `x` in the example above)?
 <details>
   <summary>Solution</summary>
 <code class="language-plaintext highlighter-rouge">int **x = &p;</code>
+<p>If you see a variable with a pointer type, and you want to find out what type of value it points to,
+a handy trick is to cover the asterisk closest to the name.
+This will give you the type of the variable the pointer points to.
+For example, with <code class="language-plaintext highlighter-rouge">int *p = &a;</code>, by covering the asterisk, we see that it points to an integer variable (<code class="language-plaintext highlighter-rouge">a</code>).
+With <code class="language-plaintext highlighter-rouge">int **x = &p;</code>, when we cover the last asterisk, we still have <code class="language-plaintext highlighter-rouge">int *</code>
+remaining, so we know x points to an integer pointer (<code class="language-plaintext highlighter-rouge">p</code>)!</p>
 </details>